Trekiros/questcheck/README.md

 * **Clerk Configuration**
     * Create a free project on Clerk: https://clerk.com/
     * Go to **Users & Authentications** then **Social Connections**
-        * Enable **Discord**, and add "guilds" in the "scopes" field
+        * Enable **Discord** with custom credentials, and add "guilds" in the "scopes" field
+        * Enable **Google** with custom credentials, and add "https://www.googleapis.com/auth/youtube.readonly" in the "scopes" field
         * Enable **X / Twitter v2**
-        * *(the Facebook connection won't work in dev without manual verification by a Facebook employee, but isn't necessary to contribute to this project)*
     * Go to **API Keys** and copy the public & secret keys into your `.env` file

 * **Discord Configuration**